dream-lab/wicm/README.md

  5. LDBC-8_9-FB: datagen-8_9-fb - https://graphalytics.org/datasets
  6. LDBC-9_0-FB: datagen-9_0-fb - https://graphalytics.org/datasets

 These graphs were pre-processed before being used as input to ICM and WICM frameworks in place of the `sampleGraph.txt`.
-The pre-processed graphs are also available at https://zenodo.org/ under the following link: `====> Animesh: Pls upload the readilly usable graph files as a single folder/zip and insert the link here.
-These should be drop-in replacements for sampleGraph.txt`
+The pre-processed graphs are also available at https://zenodo.org/ under the following link: `https://zenodo.org/deposit/5937376`.

 The pre-computed edge distribution files for all these graphs are present under [`build/graphs/distributions`](https://github.com/dream-lab/wicm/tree/Eurosys2022/build/graphs/distributions).